Renewable Energy Technologies

 There is one major offshore wind farms planned for the English Channel which could provide business opportunities for local firms.

 For further information, please visit the Crown Estate website

 Marine energy includes wave and tidal energy.
 The wave regime around the Island is small compared to many other parts of the UK and it is unlikely that it will become a location for wave energy generation.
 However, there are strong tidal currents around the Island, particularly at Hurst Narrows and off St. Catherine’s and there is a good chance that the Island can be involved in both the testing and development of tidal stream devices and the generation of commercial-scale tidal energy.

-View the Tidal Energy Resource Atlas for the South East region (PDF, 5.38MB, 31 pages).
+View the Tidal Energy Resource Atlas (PDF, 5.38MB, 31 pages) for the South East region.

 Hydroelectric power is the energy derived from flowing water.
 This can be from rivers or from man-made installations, where water flows from a high-level reservoir down through a tunnel and away from a dam.